AprentiDigital/DSLDocumentation/getting-started/core-vs-web.md

 ## Core vs. Web vs. English

-The Possum Labs DSL project is broken up into a number of different packages.
-This allows you to integrate at the level you prefer without needing to take everything.
-A big reason for this seperation is that we utilize Selenium and that is a large dependency.
+The Possum Labs DSL project is broken up into several different packages.
+This separation allows you to integrate at the level you prefer without needing to take everything.
+A big reason for this separation is that we utilize Selenium, and that is a large dependency.

 ### Core